zylx0532/pasztor.at/_posts/2019-02-21-vim-is-not-an-ide.md

   discord:  "@everyone Hey vim lovers, if you write a lot of code, you may want to consider an IDE."
 ---

-I admit, that tagline might have been a bit pretentios.
+I admit, that tagline might have been a bit provocative.
 There are many good uses for simple editors like vim, especially when it comes to administering servers, writing scripts, and so on.
 However, when it comes to writing large, complex applications simple editors are actually encouraging bad practices.

 ## The directory tree

-> *Vim is immensely powerful, but at its core it is designed to work on one, or very few files.*

 Our editors and IDEs heavily influence what we optimize for.
 For example, if you use an IDE, a glance to the left give you the directory tree.
 Therefore it is not a big hassle to create more files.